leanprover/lean4/README.md

 ## Adding Dependencies

 Lake packages can also have dependencies.
 Dependencies are other Lake packages the current package needs in order to function.
 To define a dependency, add an entry to the `dependencies` field of the package configuration.
 Each entry includes the name of the package and where to find it.
-Dependencies can be sourced directly from a local folder (e.g., a subdirectory of the package) or come from remote Git repositions.
+Dependencies can be sourced directly from a local folder (e.g., a subdirectory of the package) or come from remote Git repositories.
+When sourcing from a Git repository, specify the revision of the package to clone, which can be a commit hash, branch, or tag.

 For example, one can depend on the Lean 4 port of [mathlib](https://github.com/leanprover-community/mathlib4) like so: